stephiescastle/data-smoother/README.md

 Originally developed to work with an arduino using the StandardFirmata library as detailed on http://playground.arduino.cc/Interfacing/Processing

-To use it with an arduino, set up an Arduino object as described above, and assign the pin data to the rawData variable in the draw() loop.
+To use it with an arduino, set up an Arduino object as described in the link above, and assign the pin data to the rawData variable in the draw() loop.
 `rawData = myArduino.analogRead(0);`

 Using the Smoother class requires the following:

-1. initializing the object.
+1. calling the object.

     `Smoother foo;`

-2. instantiating the object in the `setup()` function
+2. initializing the object in the `setup()` function

     `foo = new Smoother(resolution);`